 Attendance: Participation in at least 80% of all online classes/discussion sessions is required.

-Intake of new students takes place three times a year (February, June, and October).
+Intake of new students takes place once a year and is announced on our website and in social media.

-The minimum requirements for the MPhil program are:
+The generic minimum requirements for the program are:

-• A Bachelor’s Degree (or equivalent) from a recognized university.
+A Bachelor’s Degree (or its equivalent) from a recognized university.

-• The applicant should have a degree in a relevant field or prior learning and knowledge in Islamic studies or related humanities.
+The applicant's degree should be in a relevant field, or they should demonstrate sufficient prior learning and knowledge in the field of Islamic studies or related humanities.

-Applicants must upload the following documents in PDF format as part of the online application process:
+Applicants must upload the following documents in PDF format during the online application process: